Landlord Tenant Security Deposit Rights in Virginia

 What If Landlord Does Not Follow Virginia’s Security Deposit Law?

-Failure to follow the terms of Virginia’s security deposit law could result in the tenant being entitled to the return of their security deposit and any accrued interest plus damages and reasonable attorneys’ fees.
+Failure to follow the terms of Virginia’s security deposit law could result in the tenant being entitled to the return of their entire security deposit and any accrued interest plus damages and reasonable attorneys’ fees.

 What Is Virginia’s Security Deposit Law?